Ministry funding deciles

 Funding deciles are ratings used by the Ministry of Education to determine some of the funding a school or kura gets.

-- roughly 10 per cent of schools are in each decile rating - 10 percent have a decile 1 rating, 10 have decile 2 rating and so on
+- Roughly 10% of schools are in each decile rating – 10% have a decile 1 rating, 10 have decile 2 rating and so on.

 The higher funding for lower decile schools is for extra resources to support their students’ learning needs.